GuruMaps/AndroidManual/03-settings.md

 Caching is always enabled – the app saves all recently viewed map images in your cache and keeps them available for offline usage.
 To save maps, navigate to the area you are going to visit and zoom-in while you have access to the Internet.

-**Note**: map download speed can vary while using an online sources, and depends on the speed of your Internet connection and the speed of the server from where the map is downloaded.
+**Note**: map download speed can vary while using online sources, and depends on the speed of your Internet connection and the speed of the server from where the map is downloaded.

 In addition to built-in online raster maps, Galileo Offline Maps also supports custom online maps.
-You can add any map source you like using a special XML file that contains description of map provider.
+You can add any map source you like using a special XML file that contains a description of map provider.

 ## Vector Maps Settings {#vectorMapsSettings}